Am I required to have a parenting plan?

 How do I create a parenting plan?

 Review the Maryland Parent Plan Instructions (CC-DRIN-109) to learn how to create a parenting plan.
 The Instructions include factors to think about when developing one.
 Use the Maryland Parenting Plan Tool (CC-DR-109) to create a plan for your family.
 You will receive both documents at your first appearance in court.
+Watch the video How Do I Create a Parenting Plan?

 Your parenting plan can be general or detailed.
 A more detailed plan provides your family with a predictable roadmap for how to navigate conflict without the court.